-Connecticut law requires sexual harassment training for all supervisors
+Connecticut law now requires sexual harassment training for all employees

 View Free Demo

 To view a 5-minute demo of our online course, Preventing Workplace Harassment, please complete the form below and you’ll be able to watch the demo now.

 Employers must provide periodic supplemental training that updates all employees on the contents of the sexual harassment training not less than every ten years.
 From a risk prevention perspective, prudent employers will provide training more frequently.
 Indeed, EEOC guidelines have indicated that employers should provide employees harassment prevention training periodically and some states require annual or every other year sexual harassment training.

 How long must the training be?